 Don't be a Tosser!

-Discover how rubbish is impacting you and the shocking reality of the consequences to the environment.
+Take an interactive journey to discover how rubbish is impacting you and the shocking reality of the consequences to the environment.

 Funding for litter prevention

 EPA funding helps local councils, community groups and other key stakeholders to target our most-littered items and locations.